cesarvr/blog/content/post/js-performance.md

 ```

-That method logs to the console any exception that happens in that blackbox of WebGL and for some reason calling this function is very slow (≈119ms) in Chrome, even when I run my demo with the inspector closed.
-Other browsers are behaving more intelligently and are deactivating this mechanism if the inspector is closed.
+That method *gl.getError()* logs to the console any exception that happens in that blackbox which is WebGL and for some reason calling this function is very slow (≈119ms) in Chrome, even when I run my demo with the inspector closed.
+Other browsers are smarter and are deactivating that mechanism if the inspector is closed.
+But again that my guess again.

 I rollback those ugly changes and run the code again, [the demo now runs](http://webgl-hello01.7e14.starter-us-west-2.openshiftapps.com/gl_point/) at 60 FPS across all browsers (Android included).
 The main problem here was assuming I can solve that problem without measuring and doing that is just wasting time and energy.
-As Michael Abrash put it in that great book, [Graphic Programming Black Book](http://www.jagregory.com/abrash-black-book/#understanding-high-performance).
+As Michael Abrash put it his awesome book, [Graphic Programming Black Book](http://www.jagregory.com/abrash-black-book/#understanding-high-performance).

 > Assume nothing...
 If you don’t measure performance, you’re just guessing, and if you’re guessing, you’re not very likely to write top-notch code.